Painting the magic of the Uffington White Horse

 The Ridgeway is a path that runs past Uffington White Horse.
 It’s an 87 mile trail from West Kennet to Ivinghoe Beacon, and is the oldest trackway in continuous use in Europe.
 It was already ancient when the Romans arrived in Britain!

 It is a place of great significance to so many people, living and dead, an extraordinary place that combines two things I love: nature and history.
 It’s where we took the children to run around when they were tiny.
 It’s where I met my husband.
 It’s where we scattered some of the ashes of our friend and Best Woman.
-No wonder the Uffington White Horse is such a magical place to me!
-I have tried to paint its glorious magic so many times!
+The Uffington White Horse is such a magical place to me.
+It's a subject I have painted many times over the years.

 Towards Uffington, acrylic on canvas, 2012